 Criterion 1: Is the support on the approved list?

+This is the first of two threshold checks the NCC makes before TAPIB ever sees the application.
 The approved Replacement Supports list contains: standard commercially available household items, smartwatches, tablet devices, smartphones, and apps for accessibility or communication.

 For an AAC application, a tablet device and a communication app each qualify as separate items on the list.
 A bundle containing both (an iPad and Proloquo, for example) is requesting two replacement support items, both of which are on the list.